 Established in 1996, the Marietta Museum of History seeks to showcase and preserve the history of Marietta and Cobb County.
 The museum houses permanent exhibits about the General History, Home Life and the Military.
 Additional temporary exhibits highlight other unique facets of local history as well.
 The museum of proud to house the largest collection artifacts relating to Marietta and Cobb County’s history.

 Hours and Admission:

-The Marietta Museum of History is located on the second floor of the Kennesaw House, next to the Marietta Welcome Center.
+The Marietta Museum of History is located in the historic Kennesaw House.
+The front door faces the railroad tracks and is right next to the Marietta Welcome Center.

 Marietta Museum of History